Panaeolina foenisecii: The Ultimate Mushroom Guide

-Similar to Panaeolus foenisecii.
+Similar to Panaeolina foenisecii.
 However, they can be distinguished by their black spores.
-Correct identification is essential because both Panaeolus cinctulus or Panaeolus olivaceus are psychedelic while Panaeolus foenisecii is arguably not.
+Correct identification is essential because both Panaeolus cinctulus or Panaeolus olivaceus are psychedelic while Panaeolina foenisecii is arguably not.

 Usually larger with veil remnants on edge of cap or stalk.